lundqvistr/manual_medfak_research_data/manual.md

 ### If possible, assign explanatory "labels" to variables
 Variables should of course be understandable.
 This is however not always that simple to achieve, especially if a variable name is short and there are many versions of the content, e g `dog1` and `dog5` for a child being allergic (yes/no) to dogs at 1 and 5 years of age respectively.
 In such cases, it is critical to assign good explanations to the variables.
 How this is done depends on your software.
 Irrespective of how you set up such explanatory labels, you should always keep a system for this kind of information.

-If the software you use allows such labels to be set, then your analyses will also be simplied with such labels since the output - tables and graphs - will make direct use of these labels in full text.
+~~If the software you use allows such labels to be set, then your analyses will also be simplied with such labels since the output - tables and graphs - will make direct use of these labels in full text.~~ Stämmer väl inte?
+SPSS ja, men inte R väl?

 ### Codes should be assigned explanations
 Categorical variables consist of markers for categories, such as age group.
 The data _can_ consist of text in full text, such as "25-64", "65-".
-It could alsoe be the case that you work with numerical values, in which case these values must be assigned explanations.
-The suggestions made for variables are valid or codes too: they should not be longer than needed, and informative.
+It could also be the case that you work with numerical values, in which case these values must be assigned explanations.
+The suggestions made for variables are valid or codes too: they should be informatoive but not longer than needed.
 These codes are an important part of your [codebook](#create-and-maintain-a-codebook).

 If you work with spreadsheets, you could at least use comments.